 I have to disagree.
 People can be very pedantic when it comes to vegans.
-If you don’t eat meat as a South African, especially an Afrikaner, they isolate themselves from you and ‘skeef’ you out.
-Most traditional Afrikaners don’t know how to approach you, they just tend to make fun of the veganism.
+If you don’t eat meat as a South African, especially an Afrikaner, they isolate themselves from you.
+Most traditional Afrikaners don’t know how to approach you, they just tend to make fun of vegans.
 They despise you, because not eating meat is like a sin.
-Being vegan to them is as if you serve a different God… which vegans do.
-We don’t follow the norm.
+Being vegan to them is as if you serve a different God…

-“Vegan Boer is practically an oxymoron…So how does Adrian exists as a vegan in a culture where meat is religion?
+Firstly a “Vegan Boer” is practically an oxymoron…So how does Adrian cope as a vegan in a culture where meat is religious?

-This passionate Afrikaans Vegan, who served my mother and I the most delicious vegan food on planet Earth, was the most down to earth (excuse the pun) man I have ever met.
-He is not hostile towards non-vegans, very open to questions and loves hearing your vegan story.
+This passionate Afrikaans Vegan, who served my mother and I the most delicious vegan food, was the most down to earth man I have ever met.
+He is not hostile towards non-vegans, very open to all questions about being vegan and non vegan.
 This vegan Boer’s testimony is definitely worth your time.
-Being a vegan for 8 months I was I intrigued and asked many questions around veganism.
+Being a vegan for 8 months I was intrigued and asked many questions around veganism.